davinov/angular-gfm/README.md

 <github-readme></github-readme>
 ````

-> The last one which is not IE8 compatible
+> The last one is not IE8 compatible

 ### Usage with less
 Import `dist/less/angular-gfm.less` in your less main file.